2018 Gina M. Finzi Memorial Student Fellow

 Project: Validity and Reliability of Patient Reported Outcomes Measurement Information System (PROMIS) Computerized Adaptive Tests (CAT) in Systemic Lupus Erythematosus

 Mentor: Zahi Touma, MD, PhD

 About the Researcher

 Mitra Moazzami is currently a medical student at the George Washington University School of Medicine and Health Sciences.
 Mitra has been conducting research throughout her academic career.
-Prior to medical school, Mitra received her M.S.P.H. from Johns Hopkins Bloomberg School of Public Health, where she focused her work in the Global Disease Epidemiology and Control (GDEC) program.
+Prior to medical school, Mitra studied International Health at Johns Hopkins Bloomberg School of Public Health, where she focused her work in the Global Disease Epidemiology and Control (GDEC) program.
 Here, she researched about two very different topics: the first concerning structural correlates of HIV in Female Sex Workers in Lesotho and second the pulmonary outcomes due to household air pollution in rural Peru.
 While living in Puno, Peru for 5 months as a Global Established Multidisciplinary Site (GEMS) grant recipient, she helped conduct a randomized community trial alongside local community health workers.
-Prior to her masters, Mitra was introduced to research methods while earning her bachelors degree in Biology
+Prior to her masters, Mitra was introduced to research methods while earning her Bachelor's degree in Biology

 Summary from Moazzami’s Research Proposal